Interstellar travel—the Guāngguànhuán Drive enables Solar System escape.

 “The tension's at 350 kilonewtons!”

 The bridge fell dead silent.
-Papa Henri then shouted.
+Then, Papa Henri shouted, “35 tonnes?
+What happened?!”

 “If you've got the time to name it, then you’ve also got the time to look down!!”
-Itar shouted, and the team turned their eyes back to the display without reply.
-To their surprise, something else was pulling at the body of the hooked besshu...
+Itar shouted, and the team turned their eyes back to the display without a reply.
+To their surprise, something else was pulling at the body of the hooked besshu, whose lower half was engulfed by another solid body five times larger.
+The besshu wasn't alone.
+Below it, multiple shadows could be seen swarming in the bake.

 “Are they eating each other?!”
 “This is bad, one of them is 20 meters long!”
-“That couldn't possibly fit into the rear bay, could it?”
+“That couldn't possibly fit in the rear bay, could it?”
 “No, the catcher is absolutely going to break if we attempt to bring it–”

 “Won't fixing the line in place tangle it?”
 Itar shouted in surprise.